Jackroj/graphql-apollo-service2/README.md

  graphql-apollo-service2
-Intial level setup for graphql using the fastify server
+Intial level setup for graphql using the apollo server

 ## Run application using following comment
 ```